kstenerud/concise-encoding/cte-specification.md

 Represents ieee754 decimal floating point values in widths from 32 to 128 bits.
 These are primarily used in financial and other applications where binary rounding errors are unacceptable.

-Decimal floating point values are differentiated from binary floating point values by adding a `d:` prefix (after the sign character).
+Decimal floating point values are differentiated from binary floating point values by prefixing with `d`.

 Examples:

-    d:12.99
+    d12.99
-    d:-100.04
+    -d100.04
-    d:2.58411e-50
+    d2.58411e-50

 Decimal floating point values don't lose precision because they are internally represented as powers of 10, but they have slightly less range, and aren't supported in hardware on many platforms (yet).